yeongseok94/CarND-Traffic-Sign-Classifier-Project/README.md

 | 0.0         | Speed limit (60km/h)  |
 | 0.0         | Speed limit (70km/h)  |

-For the first image, the model is very sure that this is a speed limit sign of 70km/h, and the network checks it correctly.
+For the fifth image, the model is very sure that this is a speed limit sign of 70km/h, and the network checks it correctly.
 The top five soft max probabilities were:

 | Probability |     Prediction	      |
 |:-----------:|:---------------------:|